sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

 `Maker` - person who puts an order and waiting till this order will be finished

-`Taker` - person who finishes existing order
+`Taker` - person who finishes the existing order

 `Precision` - is the number of digits to the right of the decimal point